biopython/biopython.github.io/wiki/Category_Cookbook.md

 ---

-The entries contained in the Cookbook category are designed to compliment the general help given in the [Tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html) ([PDF](http://biopython.org/DIST/docs/tutorial/Tutorial.pdf)) with specific examples of problems that can be solved with the Biopython
+The entries contained in the Cookbook category are designed to complement the general help given in the [Tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html) ([PDF](http://biopython.org/DIST/docs/tutorial/Tutorial.pdf)) with specific examples of problems that can be solved with the Biopython